3 Summer Days of Lakes, Food & Beer along Minnesota's I-35

 Day 1: Up North Adventures on the North Shore & in Duluth

 You’re going to need some hearty food to make it through the rest of your adventurous day along the North Shore.
-Fuel up at the Rustic Inn Cafe, a local favorite, with menu highlights including the cranberry and wild rice waffle and the Logger’s Skillet, a hash-brown assortment of Italian sausage, cheese and more, including a full side of pancakes.
+Fuel up at the Rustic Inn Cafe, a local favorite with menu highlights that include the cranberry and wild rice waffle and the Logger’s Skillet, a hash-brown assortment of Italian sausage, cheese, a full side of pancakes and more.
 And be sure to save room for pie!

 After brunch, continue down the shore to Castle Danger Brewery and kick back in the taproom surrounded by the beauty of the area.
 The brewery hosts a variety of live music performances and allows outside food to be brought in while you sample the beer selection.
 Try the summer seasonal Summer Crush ale to get the full “summer” effect.

 Lastly, venture back to Duluth’s harbor and rent a watercraft to explore the greatest of the Great Lakes.
 Be adventurous and kayak, canoe or even take a sailboat excursion along the harbor to discover why it’s Instagrammed so often.
-Sunset kayak tours are offered through The Duluth Experience, and sunset cruises can be booked via Moon Shadow Sailing and Vista Fleet.
+Sunset cruises can be booked via Moon Shadow Sailing and Vista Fleet.

 Day 2: Lake Vibes & Skylines in Minneapolis-St. Paul